 REAL LIFE prides it self on providing comprehensive services in house, as to ensure Lifers have the highest likelihood at reaching a thriving life.
-Through our comprehensive approach and use of a validated criminogenic risk assessment, we are able to identify services each Lifers needs in order to decrease their individual risk factors of re-offending, re-using substance(s), or re-engaging in unhealthy behaviors.
+Through our comprehensive approach we are able to identify services each Lifers needs in order to decrease their individual risk factors of re-offending, re-using substance(s), or re-engaging in unhealthy behaviors.